 Panel 3: Law, Order, Justice and Democracy

-This panel will explore the myriad challenges to the rule of law in the United States — from racial bias in everyday policing and criminal justice, to the perceived politicization of federal law enforcement and the judiciary, to the breakdown of Constitutional checks and balances — and how they threaten democratic legitimacy.
+This panel explored the myriad challenges to the rule of law in the United States — from racial bias in everyday policing and criminal justice, to the perceived politicization of federal law enforcement and the judiciary, to the breakdown of Constitutional checks and balances — and how they threaten democratic legitimacy.

 Panel 4: America in the World

-This panel will explore the global context of the United States at this particular moment and the implications of the political choices we face, covering topics ranging from the future of a liberal world order and the return of great power competition, to how and why hostile foreign states seek to corrupt our democratic process, to how to effectively manage transnational problems such as the global pandemic.
+This panel explored the global context of the United States at this particular moment and the implications of the political choices we face, covering topics ranging from the future of a liberal world order and the return of great power competition, to how and why hostile foreign states seek to corrupt our democratic process, to how to effectively manage transnational problems such as the global pandemic.